Getting Started in Farming: On the Home Farm

 - Am I willing to openly share these goals with my family?

 - How do I view my role in the family farm agreement in the years ahead?
-In 5 years?
+In five years?
 In 10 years?

 a.
 Am I willing to gradually mature into acquiring more managerial responsibilities, or do I want to become “boss” immediately?